the-answerai/jira-mcp/USAGE.md

 If you need further assistance:

 1. Check the GitHub repository for updates or known issues
-2. Open an issue on the GitHub repository
+2. Open an issue on the GitHub repository at https://github.com/the-answerai/jira-mcp
 3. Contact the maintainer via GitHub